 If you want to put JPMorgan Chase & Co.
-(JPM)’s announced $2 billion trading loss into perspective, pick up Michael Perino’s “The Hellhound of Wall Street.”
+(JPM:US)’s announced $2 billion trading loss into perspective, pick up Michael Perino’s “The Hellhound of Wall Street.”

 This vivid reconstruction of former New York City prosecutor Ferdinand Pecora’s investigation into the crash of 1929 shows how a financial scandal often must reach a tipping point before it triggers tighter legislation.

 In Senate hearings held as banks across the U.S. were shutting down in 1933, Pecora exposed stock-price manipulations, hidden losses and other unsavory dealings.
 The testimony ignited outrage against “banksters,” hastening laws including the Glass-Steagall Act, which separated commercial and investment banking.

 Will JPMorgan’s bombshell give a similar impetus to the Volcker rule, meant to prevent federally insured banks from making bets for their own profit?
 That depends partly on the size of the scandal, says Perino, a former Wall Street litigator who teaches at St. John’s University School of Law in New York.

 “A $2 billion trading loss is nothing to sneeze at, but it pales in comparison to the banking crisis of 1933,” he says.

 Perino spoke with me by phone from his study in New Jersey.
 Outside his window, wild green parrots were nesting around electrical transformers, which keep them warm in winter, he says.
 We discussed books on the Great Depression and what they tell us about today’s economic slump, austerity fatigue and battles over banking rules.

 Pressley: You appear to have immersed yourself in books on the Depression.